 You would do well to find a cosmetic dentist who is experienced in the placement of composite fillings to examine your daughter’s teeth.
 Placing composite fillings requires more skill than placing amalgam fillings.
 There are cosmetic dentists who enjoy treating children.

 If the teeth that have the composite fillings hurt when your daughter chews, it is very likely that the fillings were incorrectly placed.
 An experienced cosmetic dentist can remove the fillings and replace them with fillings that are properly bonded.

-This post is sponsored by top NJ dentist Dr. Allyson Hurley.
+This post is sponsored by Chatham, NJ family dentist Dr. Allyson Hurley.